Algeciras campaign order of battle: British squadron

+Source: James, pp. 113–113, Clowes, pp. 460–464, Musteen, pp. 35–41 "No. 15391".
+The London Gazette.
+28 July 1801. pp. 930–931.

 French squadron

 Linois's squadron was well defended, situated in a strong position and covered by Spanish forts and gunboats augmented by shore parties from the French ships, which were carrying more than 1,500 French soldiers.
 The ships of the line were all heavily engaged, with Desaix and Indomptable driven ashore and Formidable also badly damaged.
 All three required extensive repairs before they were seaworthy.
 Murion was close inshore and thus only lightly damaged, but the Spanish batteries, gunboats and the town of Algeciras itself all suffered severe damage.